The Park Board regularly meets on the third Thursday each month at 7:00 p.m.

 For Agendas and Minutes prior to January 1, 2021, please visit the Agendas & Minutes Archive.

 This Board advises the City Council on the management, supervision, improvement, and budgeting for parks and recreation facilities and programs.
 The Board reviews the comprehensive park and recreation plan, assists with new park sites, and advises the City Council on capital projects in city parks.

-The Park Board consists of seven members, with 5 being at large, one member from the city planning commission, and one member from the Monroe school district.
-The members at large shall be of recognized fitness for such position and shall reside within the limits of the city of Monroe, except the mayor may appoint, with consent of the city council, one board member from the city of Monroe’s urban growth area to fill a vacant position.
+The Park Board consists of seven members.
+The members at large shall be of recognized fitness for such position and shall reside within the limits of the City of Monroe, except the mayor may appoint, with consent of the City Council, one board member from the City of Monroe’s urban growth area to fill a vacant position.
 The board meets every third Thursday of the month at 7 p.m.